 All EU customers have a contractual relationship with our EU entity, based in Estonia.

-One topic that often comes up with customers is data transfers outside of the EEA.
+One topic that often comes up with customers is data transfers outside the EEA.

 The GDPR establishes strict requirements for moving data outside its protection scope.
 This is only natural – otherwise, it would be impossible for the law to fulfill its purpose.

 Who is responsible for meeting these data transfer requirements?
 As our EU customers have a legal relationship with our EU entity, this data transfer remains within the EEA.
 However, if Pipedrive subsequently engages sub-processors outside the EEA, it is our job to ensure that we transfer the data lawfully.

 We will keep an up-to-date list of sub-processors in our Terms of Service to be fully transparent about these transfers.
 This list will also explain what data is involved and how we have ensured that the data is adequately protected even after it leaves the EEA.